National Police of Uruguay

 The National Police of Uruguay is a national and institutional police force of the Republic of Uruguay, founded on December 18, 1829.
 It depends on the Executive Power through the Ministry of the Interior.
-Its main mission is to protect the free exercise of rights and freedoms, guarantee order, internal security, ensure compliance with the laws, assist and protect people, prevent the commission of crimes, ensure security in public places and events, repress behaviors that constitute crimes and misdemeanors.
+Its assigned responsibility is to ensure compliance of laws in its population and to prevent crimes.

 Creation

 On December 18, 1829, the Constitutional and Legislative Assembly of the Eastern State created the office of Political Chief in each of the nine departments.
 Standing as Political and Police Chief in the whole national territory, Colonel Don Ignacio Oribe.
-The 18 of December 1829 has been instituted by law, like historical - legal date of "creation of the Uruguayan National Police".

 Structure

-The Director of the National Police is the fourth in command in the Ministry of the Interior and has as his essential task the professional operational command of the National Police.
+The Director of the National Police is the fourth in command in the Ministry of the Interior.
 The following police units depend on the National Police Directorate: